No Credit? No Problem: 10 Tips for Moving Successfully with Bad Credit

 A reliable friend or family member with good credit can be your X factor.
 Having a co-signer or guarantor may convince landlords to take a chance on you, despite having bad credit.

 Enlist the help of someone with better credit than you to sign your lease agreement alongside you, which basically promises the landlord that rent will be paid even if it has to come from them.
-Make sure the co-signer understands the role, has an open line of communication with you, and is someone you trust wholeheartedly.

 Something extra that can help along the way is drafting a personal agreement between you and the co-signer to outline the specific expectations and responsibilities.